What do you think of when I say meditation?

 For me, becoming too relaxed is easy to deal with by just becoming more awake and alert.
 My mind wandering is the bigger issue.
 Repeat the second step whenever your mind starts wandering too much.
 Meditate like this for 10-20 minutes daily.

 So, is meditation bullshit?
 It really depends on you and how you go about it.
 If you fuck around with it like Andy, it won’t do a thing for you.
-If you do it in the morning and it makes you tired just before starting your day, you’re shooting yourself in the foot with a meditation gun.
+If you do it in the morning and it makes you tired just before starting your day, you’re shooting yourself in the foot with a metaphorical gun.
 Or, morning meditation might clear your head and get your ready to start your day.
 It really depends.

 Try my method for about a week and see how it works out.
 If it’s as helpful as it is for me, great!
 Keep it up.
 If it’s not doing much for you, play around with the time you meditate at and how long you do it for.